 - Within album reviews (high engagement)

-✅ Step 3: Upgrade to Premium Ad Networks
+✅ Step 3: Later You Can Upgrade to Highing Paying Premium Ad Networks

-Once you hit 25k+ monthly sessions, apply for:
+Once you hit 10k+/month visitors sessions, apply for:

 - Mediavine ($30 – $60 RPM)